McKinney-Vento Homeless Assistance

 Phone: (704) 238-8883

-Please contact Ms. White for enrollment information.
+Please contact Ms. Laura Smith for enrollment information.

 NC State Coordinator